gkaleta/check-aks-sku-available/README.md

 # check-aks-sku-available
 How can i check the SKU in a given AZ where my AKS cluster is running for example?

-- This code looks at a region allows you to enter a letter for the SKU needed for example: NV.
+- This code looks up a given region and allows you to enter letters of the SKU you are looking for using regex, for example: NV

 ![image](https://github.com/user-attachments/assets/d89da4c4-f373-4813-9ab9-7cf34d772027)

-If you need to check availability in specific availability zones within a region, you can filter the SKUs based on the zones they support.
-Here's an updated version of your script to include zone information:
+Here is the sample code in Python.

 ```python